 Annual and periodic accounts

-The company normally presents provisional annual accounts in late February.
-The complete annual report including annual financial statements and the Directors’ report is sent to all shareholders and other stakeholders in April/May and presented at the Annual General Meeting.
+The Company normally presents provisional annual accounts in late February.
+The complete annual report including annual financial statements and the Directors’ report is sent to all shareholders and other stakeholders in March/April and presented at the Annual General Meeting.
 The company also makes its interim accounts publicly available through the Oslo Stock Exchange publication system, as well as through presentations that are open to the public.
-The company’s financial calendar is published on the company’s website and through the Oslo Stock Exchange publication system.
+The Company’s financial calendar is published on the Company’s website and through the Oslo Stock Exchange publication system.
 All shareholders have equal access to financial and other material company information.

 Other market information

-Public presentations are conducted in connection with the company’s interim reports.
-The interim presentation is also made available on the Group’s website and through the Oslo Stock Exchange publication system.
+Public presentations are conducted in connection with the Company’s interim reports.
+The interim presentation is also made available on the Company’s website and through the Oslo Stock Exchange publication system.

-The company considers it essential to keep shareholders and potential investors informed about its economic and financial development.
+The Company considers it essential to keep shareholders and potential investors informed about its economic and financial development.
 Significant importance is also attached to securing that the same information is released to the whole market at the same time.
-From time to time the company will prepare an updated company presentation which is made available on the company’s home page http://ir.akvagroup.com/investor-relations/financial-info-/other-presentations-and-reports.
+From time to time the Company will prepare an updated company presentation which is made available on the Company’s website, http://ir.akvagroup.com/investor-relations/financial-info-/other-presentations-and-reports.